-- Quantitative explanations of material differences in valuations between Solvency II and those used for the financial statements; and - b.
-Valuation bases, methods and main assumptions used for Solvency II and those used for financial statements for the financial year ended 31 December 2021.
+- a.
+Quantitative explanations of material differences in valuations between Solvency II and those used for the financial statements; and - b.
+Valuation bases, methods and main assumptions used for Solvency II and those used for financial statements for the financial year ended 31 December 2022.

-D.3.1 VALUATION DIFFERENCES - SOLVENCY II V FINANCIAL STATEMENTS
+D.3.1 VALUATION DIFFERENCES BETWEEN SOLVENCY II AND FINANCIAL STATEMENTS